 - Support each other as we work towards reducing harmful outcomes of excessive alcohol and other drug use and celebrate the successes that follow making changes.

 This is not a treatment group and will not satisfy legal or other disciplinary mandates.
 This is a “drop-in” group with no attendance requirements.
 We ask students not attend the group under the influence.

 Fridays at 3:30PM, #214 IMU during the academic year

 Darrel Kirby, LISW, CADC

-- Online Resources (https://studenthealth.uiowa.edu/wellness/drugs-and-alcohol): How can you tell when you’ve had too much?
-Student Health and Wellness provides a variety of online services including online screening tools, alcohol education classes, and additional information for parents and families.
+- Online Resources (https://studentwellness.uiowa.edu/resources/screenings): How can you tell when you’ve had too much?
+Student Wellness provides a variety of online services including online screening tools

-- Consultations: Student Health & Wellness provides consultations on alcohol and other drug use.
+- Consultations: (https://studentwellness.uiowa.edu/appointments/alcohol-drugs/) Student Wellness provides consultations on alcohol and other drug use.
 Confidential consultations are available with our substance abuse counselor or health educators for any questions or issues you may be experiencing.
-Costs: For self-referrals, general consults are free for students enrolled in five or more semester hours.
-To make an appointment with our Substance Abuse Counselor (at the Westlawn location) call 319-335-8394 and ask for a self-referral appointment.
+Costs: Self-referrals, are free.
+To make an appointment with our Substance Use Counselor (at the Westlawn location), call 319-335-8394 and ask for a self-referral appointment.

 2. Smart Recovery (www.smartrecovery.org)

 - SMART Recovery is the leading self-empowering addiction recovery support group.
 Participants learn tools for addiction recovery based on the latest scientific research and participate in a world-wide community which includes free, self-empowering, science-based mutual help groups.